Rooney Rule: 2020 Resolution JC-2A

+JC-2A stipulates an executive hiring must be as the "primary football executive", which does not always refer to the general manager, in order for the losing team to receive compensatory picks.
+This caveat led to controversy in 2026 when the Atlanta Falcons hired Ian Cunningham from the Chicago Bears as general manager, but the Bears did not get the picks because president of football Matt Ryan was Atlanta's primary football executive.
+Ryan stressed Cunningham would oversee building the roster while Cunningham advocated for his former team to receive the picks.
+Although the Bears appealed to the league on the matter, the NFL ruled against them because JC-2A "provide[d] picks for the Primary Football Executive position.
+The League determined Mr. Cunningham did not fill that role with the Falcons as it is defined in League rules."

+Controversies

 Detroit Lions case, 2003

 In 2003, the NFL fined the Detroit Lions $200,000 for failure to interview African American candidates for the team's vacant head coaching job.
 After Marty Mornhinweg was fired, the Lions immediately hired former San Francisco 49ers head coach Steve Mariucci to replace him without interviewing any other candidates.
 The Lions claimed they attempted to interview other candidates but that the African American candidates withdrew from interviews, believing Mariucci's hiring was inevitable.
 The Lions did not hire another minority head coach until hiring Jim Caldwell in 2014.
 Previously, minority Wayne Fontes was head coach of the team.

 2012 controversial non-hirings and possible rule revision

 In the wake of no minority hirings to fill eight head coaching and seven general management vacancies following the conclusion of the 2012 NFL regular season, NFL Executive Vice president of Human Resources Robert Gulliver stated, "While there has been full compliance with the interview requirements of the Rooney Rule and we wish the new head coaches and general managers much success, the hiring results this year have been unexpected and reflect a disappointing lack of diversity."
 Analysts have pointed to the lack of interview offers for Baltimore Ravens' Offensive coordinator Jim Caldwell, who, as head coach, led the Indianapolis Colts to a 14–2 2009 season along with winning the 2009 American Football Conference title before losing in Super Bowl XLIV, as evidence that the rule needs revision.
 Some sports analysts have called upon the NFL to modify the Rooney Rule by requiring NFL teams to interview a minority candidate outside their respective organizations, and extending the rule to include interviews for offensive and defensive coordinators.